jesspsilva/expenses-overview/README.md

 ## Features

 - Fetches expense data from Google Sheets ✅
-- Allows selection of month and year for expense viewing - TBD
+- Allows selection of month and year for expense viewing - ✅
-- Table view of expenses - TBD
+- Table view of expenses - ✅
 - Responsive design using Tailwind CSS - TBD
 - Charts view of expenses - TBD